ovska/FlameCsv/docs/docs/configuration.md

 ### Custom true/false values

-Use @"FlameCsv.CsvOptions`1.BooleanValues?displayProperty=nameWithType" to customize what fields are parsed as booleans.
-At least one `true` and one `false` value must be present.
+Use @"FlameCsv.CsvOptions`1.BooleanValues?displayProperty=nameWithType" to customize which field values are parsed as booleans.
+You must specify at least one `true` and one `false` value.

-Note that custom boolean values applied globally _replaces_ the default parsing.
-It might be useful to configure on a per-member-basis with @"FlameCsv.Attributes.CsvBooleanValuesAttribute`1".
+Note that configuring custom boolean values globally _replaces_ the default parsing behavior.
+For more granular control, consider using @"FlameCsv.Attributes.CsvBooleanValuesAttribute`1" to configure values on a per-member basis.

 ```cs
 CsvOptions<char> options = new()